nolicus/SpaceShip-Take-Home-Test-CPlusPlus/README.md

 ## Requirements

-Your ships will be implemented as shown in the main function.
+Your ships will be implemented as shown in the *main* function.
 Each ship will be added in to a vector of ships.
-Each of the ships will attack one another until all the ships have been eliminated.
-The battle log will be reported and compared to the original battle log.
+Each of the ships in the vector of ships will take a barage of alternating attacks.
+Your battle log output will be compared to the output in the file *CorrectOutput.txt*.
+It must exactly match in order to pass.
 To pass the test your battle log must look the same and your space ship objects must report the correct lightspeed after each attack.
 See *main.cpp* for the exact seequence that will be used to generate the battle log.

 You will need to implement child classes in *Eagle5.cpp* and *MillenniumFalcon.cpp*.
 You will also need to implement the function "void PrintStatus()" in the interface class.

-Your output will be compared to the output in the file *CorrectOutput.txt*.
-It must exactly match in order to pass.

 Your code will be compiled and run with gcc version 9.

-Your code will use -Wall and -Werror to flag all warnings and errors.
+Your code will use -Wall and -Werror to catch any errors or warnings.
+Passing projects will not have any errors or warnings.

 Command to compile on Unix systems - `g++ -Wall -Werror -o test main.cpp src/interface_SpaceShip.cpp src/MillenniumFalcon.cpp src/Eagle5.cpp`